DIDSR/VICTRE/FBP DBT reconstruction in C/README_recon.md

 - FFTW3 package needs to be installed (on Ubuntu, use the command 'sudo apt-get install libfftw3-dev')
 - Needs the following inputs: flatfield projection data, DBT projections for the phantom, and phantom dimensions as voxels (reconFBP_script.sh script needs pc_seed_crop.mhd file for obtaining this information for the phantom).
 - Flatfield and DBT projections data format: RAW file, 32-bit real, little-endian byte order.
 All angle projections concatenated in a single raw file (one file each for flatfield and DBT projections).
+- We are looking into ways to share example input/output files.
+We are not able to upload them here due to size restrictions.

 Input arguments to the executable (given from command line separated by a blank space)
 --------------------------------------------------------------------------------------